hotkit/fost-dev/README.markdown

 * clone -- Pull all libraries from GitHub and make sure that the right versions of the sub-modules are in use.
 If a library is already present then it just makes sure that the sub-module is checked out at the correct revision.
 * push -- Push all projects back up to GitHub.
 If no libraries are included then it just pushes the `fost-dev` code.
 It assumes that all of the project checkouts are on a tracked branch.
-* stable -- Merge the develop branches into master and push back to GitHub.
+* stable -- Merge the develop branches into master.
+Follow with `push` to send to GitHub.
 * test -- Build the projects and run all of their tests.

 ## Examples ##